-Each Pattern draws on BestPractice.Club's corpus of recorded practitioner conversations to surface what actually happens at specific decision stages — what tends to go wrong, what conditions produce better outcomes, and what practitioners who have navigated comparable decisions say they would do differently.
+Each Pattern draws on BestPractice.Club's corpus of recorded practitioner conversations to surface what actually happens at specific decision stages -- what tends to go wrong, what conditions produce better outcomes, and what practitioners who have navigated comparable decisions say they would do differently.
+They sit within a broader finding about what separates initiatives that gain traction from ones that stall.
 Patterns are organised around specific decision challenges rather than capability categories or stages, so you can find what is relevant to your situation directly.

 What senior decision-makers need to ask before approving a significant supply chain transformation investment.
 Independent perspective before commitment.